-26 Feb A Brief Overview of Pañcakarma (Ayurvedic Detoxification Treatment) For Patients, A New Place to Get It (& To Study Ayurveda), Other Places To Get It, & How To Make the Most of the Experience
+26 Feb A Brief Overview of Pañcakarma (Ayurvedic Detoxification Treatment) For Patients, Places To Get It, & How To Make the Most of the Experience

 In the last few years, the momentum of my attention has shifted from my professional life to more interior journeys and focus.
 Sometimes dramatically, sometimes fascinatingly, sometimes excruciatingly clerically, but in very tangible, as well as energetic and visceral ways.